PigletSentiment/100-days-of-code-log/README.md

 ---
 ### Day 45: July 22, 2021
+Completed chapters 8 and 9:
+learned about the "Network" operations.
+How to instantiate chaincode and how to upgrade etc

+### Day 45: July 22, 2021
 Completed chapter 7.
 World state DB is backed by CouchDB and the ledger uses LevelDB The World state DB can be recovered by re-playing the ledger from the beginning to the end